Corporate Entrepreneurship: Definition, Types, Examples & how it works

-Corporate Entrepreneurship: Definition, Types, Examples & how it works – Corporate entrepreneurship is the procedure by which teams within an established company conceive, foster, launch and manage a new business separate from the parent company but leverages the parent’s properties, market position, competencies, or other resources.
+Corporate Entrepreneurship: Definition, Types, Examples & how it Works – Corporate entrepreneurship is the procedure by which teams within an established company conceive, foster, launch and manage a new business separate from the parent company but leverages the parent’s properties, market position, competencies, or other resources.

 What is Corporate Entrepreneurship?